-In fall 2016, the Town gathered feedback regarding our transportation system.
-That feedback - along with research and analysis – has resulted in a proposed list of roadway, pedestrian and bicycle projects along with ideas for managing demand on the road for the next five, 10 and 20 years.
-During April, we gathered feedback on that list.
+In 2016, the Town gathered feedback regarding our transportation system.
+That feedback - along with research and analysis - led to a proposed list of roadway, pedestrian and bicycle projects along with ideas for managing demand on the road for the next five, 10 and 20 years.

 In 2005, Castle Rock voters opted out of the Regional Transportation District (RTD) and related taxes.
-Transit will be part of the conversation looking ahead to 2040 in addition to regional conversations with Douglas County and the Colorado Department of Transportation.
+Moving forward the Town will continue to discuss transit as we look ahead to 2050.
+This includes regional discussions with surrounding cities, Douglas County and the Colorado Department of Transportation (CDOT).